• Address

 • Tendinosis: Degenerative changes in the tendons from chronic overuse.

-Risk Factors for Wrist Pain
+Risk Factors for Hand and Wrist Pain

 Several factors can increase the likelihood of experiencing wrist pain, including: